PlatosTwin/lt100/docs/index.markdown

 ![Finishers by year, showing a 40x increase from 1983 to 2024.]({{"images/finishers_by_year.png" | relative_url }})

-On their [SWAP Podcast](https://podcasts.apple.com/us/podcast/some-work-all-play/id1521532868), David and Megan Roche often say that we're in the middle of a performance revolution in endurance sports, powered by high-carb fueling, with top times getting faster across a variety of events.
+On their <a href="https://podcasts.apple.com/us/podcast/some-work-all-play/id1521532868" target="_blank">SWAP Podcast</a>, David and Megan Roche often say that we're in the middle of a performance revolution in endurance sports, powered by high-carb fueling, with top times getting faster across a variety of events.
 Without saying anything about causation—because there are too many confounding variables to list—it's anecdotally interesting that we see this phenomenon in the LT100, but only among top finishers.
 For most everyone else, even the top 25th percentile, finishing times have remained roughly flat across the years.

 That said, my guess is that Leadville attracts a lot of first-time ultra runners, and newer ultra runners may not be benefitting as much from the fueling revolution as experienced ones.
 As I suggest [below](#future-work), what I would really like to do is control more for experience.
 E.g., maybe you look only at runners who have completed Leadville before—or at those with at least one other mountain ultra under their belt.
 Or, maybe you look to a different race entirely.
 David Roche has suggested that the Leadville course record was commonly thought to be "soft," so to control more for experience you could look to a course where the record is thought to be "hard."